Brain-Inspired AI with Hyperbolic Geometry: Future Work

 \textbf{Human-Centric Tasks and AI Alignment: }The alignment between hyperbolic geometry and the latent geometry of the brain makes it a good choice for tasks related to human cognition and perception, including but not limited to modelling language, and predicting visual and sensory preferences.
 The use of hyperbolic geometry in modelling the brain is established in neuroscience.
 Still, in the field of AI this could increase, particularly given the prominence of tasks in AI that relate to the human brain.
 Moreover, designing ANNs that further reflect the brain's structure and functions could make them more aligned with other aspects of human intelligence.

 Modelling human language and understanding sensory perceptions—such as determining which smells people might find appealing—involves modelling how the brain represents and processes information.
-Performance in such tasks could improve by more closely mirroring the hyperbolic cognitive representations in the brain.
+Performance could improve by mimicking the brain’s hyperbolic cognitive representations more closely..

 Works such as \cite{nonaka2021brain} have developed quantitative measures that score the alignment between deep natural network representation spaces and those in the brain for object recognition.
 This work could be extended beyond object recognition and applied to other human-centric tasks.